-Readings in American literature will be presented from a text that allows the student to gain an appreciation of his American literary heritage, which is appropriate to the student's learning style and skills.
+Various text selections will be presented in a way that allows the student to gain an appreciation of our global literary heritage, which is appropriate to the student's learning style and skills.
 In addition, strong emphasis will be placed on the basic communication skills needed in practical life situations.
+This course is designed for those students who are college bound.